-Think Quality Over Quantity.
+- Think quality over quantity.
 "Ideally, you should start with one or two HIIT cycling workouts per week that are 30 to 45 minutes in length," Wilson says.
 When you feel ready to add more, the next step is to strive for consistency.
 After three to four weeks, Wilson recommends increasing your sessions to two to four times a week for 45 to 60 minutes each.

-Focus on Intensity.
+- Focus on intensity.
 To gain the benefits of a HIIT cycling workout, it's crucial to perform the intervals at a very high intensity, Booth says.
 Which also means it's essential to allow for full recovery between sessions and never perform workouts on consecutive days.

-25-Minute Indoor Cycling HIIT Workout for Beginners
+Try This Indoor Cycling HIIT Workout for Beginners

 - Warm up with easy pedaling, gradually increasing your heart rate for five minutes.
-You should be able to talk, but also begin to feel the intensity increase and your body heat up.

 - After the warm-up, increase both resistance and speed (RPM) and push as hard as possible for one minute.

-- Recover for two minutes.
+- Recover at your warm-up pace for two minutes.